Chart Color Schemes

 Tolland is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Tolland's dwelling structure, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 88.4% houses and 11.7% other dwellings.
+In contrast, Non-Metro NSW had 88.4% houses and 11.7% other dwellings.
 Home ownership in Tolland stood at 28.7%, with mortgaged dwellings at 27.0% and rented ones at 44.3%.
-The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,430.
-Median weekly rent in Tolland was $220, compared to Non-Metro NSW's $280.
-Nationally, Tolland's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's $1,430.
+The median weekly rent in Tolland was $220, compared to Non-Metro NSW's $280.
+Nationally, Tolland's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing